-2. The natural environment will be protected, enhanced and better integrated in the community.
+2. Location: The natural environment will be protected, enhanced and better integrated in the community.

-At the time of platting, the project was integrated into the community and the surrounding natural environment through the street and trail network.
+When the subdivision was platted, the project was integrated into the community and the surrounding natural environment through the street and trail network.

 3. The preference for accommodating future growth is in infill locations, then redevelopment/ land intensification opportunities, and then on the edge of existing developed areas.